fuzziqersoftware/newserv/README.md

     * `$kick <identifier>`: Disconnects a player.
 The identifier may be the player's name or Guild Card number.
     * `$ban <identifier>`: Bans a player.
 The identifier may be the player's name or Guild Card number.

-### Using newserv as a proxy

-If you want to play online on remote servers rather than running your own server, newserv also includes a PSO proxy.
-Currently this works with PSO GC and may work with PC; it also works with some BB clients in specific situations.

-To use the proxy for PSO PC or PSO GC, add an entry to the ProxyDestinations dictionary in config.json, then run newserv and connect to it as normal (see below).
-You'll see a "Proxy server" option in the main menu, and you can pick which remote server to connect to.

-To use the proxy for PSO BB, set the ProxyDestination-BB entry in config.json.
-If this option is set, it essentially disables the game server for all PSO BB clients - all clients will be proxied to the specified destination instead.
-Unfortunately, because PSO BB uses a different set of handlers for the data server phase and character selection, there's no in-game way to present the player with a list of options, like there is on PSO PC and PSO GC.

-A few things to be aware of when using the proxy server:
-- On PC and GC, using the Change Ship or Change Block actions from the lobby counter will send you back to newserv's main menu, not the remote server's ship select.
-You can go back to the server you were just on by choosing it from the proxy server menu again.
-- The remote server will probably try to assign you a Guild Card number that doesn't match the one you have on newserv.
-On PC and GC, the proxy server rewrites the commands in transit to make it look like the remote server assigned you the same Guild Card number as you have on newserv, but if the remote server has some external integrations (e.g. forum or Discord bots), they will use the Guild Card number that the remote server believes it has assigned to you.
-The number assigned by the remote server is shown to you when you first connect to the remote server, and you can retrieve it in lobbies or during games with the $li command.
-- There are shell commands that affect clients on the proxy (run 'help' in the shell to see what they are).
-All proxy commands in the shell only work when there's exactly one client connected through the proxy, since there isn't (yet) a way to say via the shell which session you want to affect.

 ### Connecting local clients

 #### PSO DC